-To post JSON data to the server, you need to use the HTTP POST method and set the correct MIME type for the request body.
+To post JSON data to the server using C#/.NET, we need to use the HTTP POST request method and set the correct MIME type for the body.
 The correct MIME type for JSON is application/json.
-In this POST JSON example, the Content-Type: application/json request header specifies the media type for the resource in the body, and the Accept: application/json header tells the server that the client is expecting JSON.
+In this C#/.NET POST JSON example, the Content-Type: application/json request header specifies the media type for the resource in the body.
+The Accept: application/json header tells the server that the client is expecting JSON.
 The C#/.NET code was automatically generated for the POST JSON example.

 What MIME type should I use when posting JSON data to the server?